 - 7.1.1 The Committee has overall responsibility for establishing adequate systems of internal control and for ensuring that these are regularly reviewed for effectiveness and compliance. - 7.1.2 It is acknowledged that there can never be any absolute guarantees that internal checks and systems and procedures established will always prevent fraud, corruption or malpractice occurring.
 However, a good system of evaluating and testing internal controls (via, for example, internal audit) helps identify any systemic weaknesses and reduce the risk of fraud occurring. - 7.1.3 The Management Committee sets the annual programme of internal audit and receives reports on the outcome of all internal audits that are carried out.
 The Committee also approves action plans for implementing recommendations.
-The internal auditor attends the Management Committee at least once each

-- year (generally in November or December) in addition to attendance at quarterly Assurance sub-Committee meetings. - 7.1.4 The Committee Code of Conduct notes that it is the responsibility of all members to report details of alleged, detected, suspected or attempted fraud, corruption and/or malpractice committed by any person should they become aware of this.

-7.2 Assurance sub-Committee

-- 7.2.1 The Assurance sub-Committee monitors progress in relation to agreed recommendations; the staff team is responsible for implementing the recommendations. - 7.2.2 The external auditor's annual management letter will be considered by the Management Committee who will agree the response to the management letter and thereafter will the sub-Committee will monitor the implementation of any recommendations agreed.

-7.3 Senior staff
+The internal auditor attends the Management Committee at least once each year (generally in November or December) and is able to attend other meetings as deemed necessary. - 7.1.4 The Committee Code of Conduct notes that it is the responsibility of all members to report details of alleged, detected, suspected or attempted fraud, corruption and/or malpractice committed by any person should they become aware of this. - 7.2 Staffing, General Purposes and Audit sub-Committee - 7.2.1 The Staffing, General Purposes and Audit sub-Committee monitors progress in relation to agreed recommendations; the staff team is responsible for implementing the recommendations. - 7.2.2 The external auditor's annual management letter will be considered by the Management Committee who will agree the response to the management letter and thereafter will the sub-Committee will monitor the implementation of any recommendations agreed. - 7.3 Senior staff - 7.3.1 Headed by the Director, the senior staff have a responsibility for preventing fraud.
+The senior staff team comprises the Director, Housing Services Manager, Development Manager, Senior Housing Officer, Senior

-- 7.3.1 Headed by the Director, the senior staff have a responsibility for preventing fraud.
-The senior staff team comprises the Director, Depute Director, Corporate Services & Assurance Manager, Senior Housing Officer, Senior Maintenance Officer and finance agent (services).
-Senior staff will ensure that all staff act in a manner that promotes the following: - Identification of risks to which systems and procedures are exposed - Developing and maintaining effective internal controls to prevent fraud - Establishing an environment that promotes compliance with internal controls - Promoting fraud awareness - Fostering an anti-fraud culture - Ensuring that if a fraud or attempted fraud occurs a vigorous and prompt investigation takes place without regard to position held or length of service - Take appropriate disciplinary and legal action in all cases where justified - Reviewing systems and procedures to prevent similar frauds arising
+Maintenance Officer and finance agent (services).
+Senior staff will ensure that all staff act in a manner that promotes the following:

+- Identification of risks to which systems and procedures are exposed - Developing and maintaining effective internal controls to prevent fraud - Establishing an environment that promotes compliance with internal controls - Promoting fraud awareness - Fostering an anti- fraud culture - Ensuring that if a fraud or attempted fraud occurs a vigorous and prompt investigation takes place without regard to position held or length of service - Take appropriate disciplinary and legal action in all cases where justified - Reviewing systems and procedures to prevent similar frauds arising